 NACA will retrieve a credit report for all Members over the age of 21 who will be living in the home you purchase through NACA to review the payment history of debts affecting readiness for homeownership.
-All Members must provide a photo ID and a signed authorization form before the credit report is retrieved.
+All Members must provide a photo ID and an electronically signed authorization form before the credit report is retrieved.
 Your NACA Counselor will closely review the payment histories of all individuals intending to be on the mortgage.
-This review will include both the debts they currently owe and their payment history over the last 12 months.
+This review will include both the debts they currently owe and their payment history over the last 24 months with a focus on the most recent 12 months.
 This includes utilities and other accounts that do not show on their credit report, debts that they may be unaware of, such as medical bills that they thought were covered by insurance, or credit card payments owed by a spouse, a dependent, or someone they co-signed for, as well as co-signed accounts, which are treated as belonging to them.
-Their payment history may be affected by the person or people they co-signed with, if they are not making the payments on time.
+The Member's payment history may be affected by those they co-signed with if they are not making the payments on time.
 It will still be their responsibility to address this.